2013-2014 Award Recipients

-Jarod Gregory, a student in the College of Engineering and Applied Science ACCEND Program, received an Honorable Mention for the 2013 Goldwater Scholarship.
-Jarod is currently pursuing his baccalaureate degree in chemical engineering and his master's degree in environmental engineering.
+Jarod Gregory, a student in the College of Engineering and Applied Science ACCEND Program, is a recipient of the 2014 Goldwater Scholarship.
+Jarod will graduate with his BS in chemical engineering and MS in environmental engineering in Spring 2015.
 He has performed co-op work at Duke Energy.
 Jarod was one of a group of students who competed in the United States Environmental Protection Agency's (EPA) National Sustainable Design Expo contest.
 Jarod took a leadership role in the research field and began his own research project in 2013 in collaboration between the environmental and biomedical engineering departments.
-Jarod is set to graduate with both his BS and MS in Spring 2015.
 After graduation, he wants to pursue either a research position as an environmental engineer or continue school to obtain his doctorate degree.

 Will McIlwain is a 2013 Rangel Fellow.
 The Rangel Graduate Fellowship is a program that aims to attract and prepare outstanding young people for careers in the Foreign Service in which they can help formulate, represent and implement U.S. foreign policy.
 The Rangel Fellowship is a highly competitive program that selects only 20 Fellows nationwide.
 In addition to the Rangel Fellowship, Will has also received the Benjamin A. Gilman Scholarship and the William J. Clinton Scholarship to study at the American University in Dubai.
 He is one of the 2013 UC Presidential Leadership Medal of Excellence recipients.